-The costs of Elected Member remuneration, expenses and allowances have been budgeted for.
-A new determination issued by the Remuneration Authority, following feedback from councils on the proposed changes to remuneration and allowances will result in a review of that budget, but any changes are expected to be relatively minor.
+13 The costs of Elected Member remuneration, expenses and allowances have been budgeted for.
+A new determination issued by the Remuneration Authority, following feedback from councils on the proposed changes to remuneration and allowances will result in a review of that budget.